Dinesh8j/instruction-based-approach-demo/README.md

 This framework inverts that.
 The developer writes **only**:

 - A case class with Play JSON `reads` / `writes`
-- A utility method with business logic
+- A util method with business logic(Optional)
 - One line in `DecoderRegistry`

 Everything else — parsing the input, deserializing to the right type, calling the right method, logging — is driven by the YAML config.